 Ben joined the team from Aberdeen in 2003, having started his career in the years running up to the technology boom.
 The events surrounding the collapse of the tech bubble have influenced the way in which he manages money.
-Ben says that one important lesson is that there is no permanence in the technology sector; it is forever engaged in a process of creative disruption.
-He feels that change in the sector is a non-linear process; once-great companies can disappear and minnows can become giants.
+One important lesson is that there is no permanence in the technology sector; it is forever engaged in a process of creative disruption.
+Change in the sector is a non-linear process.
+Oncegreat companies can disappear and minnows can become giants.

 Nick Evans joined the team from Framlington in 2007.
-Nick has a more bottom-up approach to selecting stocks, whereas Ben has a bias to a top-down stance.
+He complements Ben in that Nick has a more bottom-up approach to selecting stocks, whereas Ben has a bias to a top-down stance.